XingfenD/zip-editor/README.md

 ## Introduction

-A tool to edit ZIP files.
-The tool can parse the ZIP file in standard mode or stream mode, and print the LFHs, CDHs and EOCDR.
+A tool to analyze and edit ZIP files.
+The tool can parse the ZIP file and provides both interactive editing mode (default) and direct printing mode.
+It can display and modify LFHs, CDHs and EOCDR sections of ZIP files.

 ## Compilation